kalkih/mini-graph-card/README.md

 ### Instructions

-*Requires `nodejs` & `npm`*
+*Requires `nodejs` & `npm`.*

-1. Move into the `mini-graph-card` repo, checkout the *dev* branch & install dependencies.
+1. Move into the `mini-graph-card` repo, checkout the *dev* branch & install dependencies:
 ```console
 $ cd mini-graph-card && git checkout dev && npm install
 ```

-2. Make changes to the source code
+2. Make changes to the source code.

-3. Build the source by running
+3. Build the source by running:
 ```console
 $ npm run build
 ```

-4. Refresh the browser to see changes
+4. Refresh the browser to see changes.

-    *Make sure cache is cleared or disabled*
+    *Make sure cache is cleared or disabled.*

-5. *(Optional)* Watch the source and automatically rebuild on save
+5. *(Optional)* Watch the source and automatically rebuild on save:
 ```console
 $ npm run watch
 ```

 *The new `mini-graph-card-bundle.js` will be build and ready inside `/dist`.*

-**If you plan to submit a PR, please base it on the `dev` branch**
+**If you plan to submit a PR, please base it on the `dev` branch.**

 ## Getting errors?
 Make sure you have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.